AliEhsanian/Investing_Strategy_With_Tweets_Sentiment/README.md

-# Investing Strategy Based on Sentiment Analysis of Tweets in X
+# Investing Strategy Based on Sentiment Analysis of Tweets on X (ex-Twitter)

-This repository contains a Jupyter Notebook that outlines an innovative investing strategy based on the sentiment analysis of Tweets related to stocks listed on the X market.
+This repository contains a Jupyter Notebook that outlines an investing strategy based on the sentiment analysis of Tweets on X (ex-Twitter).
 The strategy leverages data-driven insights to select stocks monthly, based on their social media engagement and sentiment scores, and compares the performance with the NASDAQ index.

-## Installation and Requirements
+## Requirements

-Before running the notebook, ensure you have the following software and packages installed:
+Before running the notebook, ensure you have the following packages installed:

 - Python 3.11.6
 - numpy 1.26.4